 (7) The Medals Committee Secretary shall review all nominations received from the Faculties and prepare a consolidated report for the Medals Committee.

 (8) The Medals Committee shall examine, consider and review all information provided by the Faculties, and meet to determine the awards of University Medals no later than 14 March each year.

 (9) The Medals Committee shall use the following guidelines to assist in its deliberations:

 - Normally only one University Medal will be awarded within a program unless more than one major is available in the program.

 - Where two or more students within one program/major are equal in terms of the overall cumulative WAM, the student with the greater number of High Distinctions and Distinctions shall be awarded the Medal.

 - University Medals can be awarded to no more than 0.75% of eligible graduates from a Faculty.

-(10) Where two or more candidates within a program/major are of exceptional merit, and are high in rank order within the University and/or the Faculty and cannot be separated, they may each be awarded a Medal.
+(10) Where two or more students within a program/major are of exceptional merit, and are high in rank order within the University and/or the Faculty and cannot be separated, they may each be awarded a Medal.